WVURAIL/dspira/_posts/2020-08-08-ObserveTools.md

 ## 5. Introduction to Radio Astronomy

-If you are going to continue on with the DSPIRA Experience, then this is a great [**Introduction video to Radio Astronomy**](https://www.youtube.com/watch?v=-UrzmAa62ho) created by MIT students.
+MIT students created this [**Introduction video to Radio Astronomy**](https://www.youtube.com/watch?v=-UrzmAa62ho).
+It provides useful background for further DSPIRA activities.

-If you want to start to understand the nature of Neutral Hydrogen and the 21-centimeter radio waves it gives off, you have go to this website.  [**Essentials of Radio Astronomy**](https://physicsopenlab.org/2020/09/08/milky-way-structure-detected-with-the-21-cm-neutral-hydrogen-emission/)
+Visit this website to learn about neutral hydrogen and the 21 cm radio waves it emits.  [**Essentials of Radio Astronomy**](https://physicsopenlab.org/2020/09/08/milky-way-structure-detected-with-the-21-cm-neutral-hydrogen-emission/)

-This site starts with some nice basic explanations, but then continues into some very in-depth considerations if you wish to continue.
+The site begins with basic explanations.
+Continue reading for a more detailed discussion.